ned14/outcome/doc/md/03-tutorial.md

     (void) fh_.value();
   }
 }
-else
+if(fh_)
 {
   handle_ref fh = std::move(fh_.value());  // extract via move the value type
   fh->read(... etc
 }
 ~~~

-I think you'll agree that this is a really elegant expression of error handling in C++: catastrophic errors are returned
+I think you'll agree that this is a really elegant expression of error handling in C++ and
+is a nice improvement over having to stack allocate error codes to be passed in by lvalue
+ref into APIs.
+Catastrophic errors are returned as exception ptrs which can be rethrown without
-as exception ptrs, non serious errors are returned as error codes.
+loss of information, non serious errors are returned as error codes which can be from any
+arbitrary third party library's error code domain.
 All public APIs are `noexcept`
 and therefore calling them never causes an unexpected inversion of control flow.
 If this aesthetic
 appeals to you, then you need to be using Outcome in your code!